-Roof: Flat.
+Roof: Shed roof.

-Windows/Doors: Double-hung sash type.
+Windows/Doors: Paired double-hung sash type, large display windows flanked by recessed entryway.

-Essential Historical Form: I Retains Does Not Retain, due to:
+Essential Historical Form: I Retains Does Not Retain, due to: Essential Elistonical FUIIII. 🗹 Retailis

 Design (The combination of physical elements that create the form, plan, space, structure, and style.
-Describe additions and/or alterations from the original design, including dates--known or estimated--when alterations were made): This two-story frame 2-part block was completely reconstructed as a result of the construction of the Main Street mall.
-Files in the Building Department indicate that the most of the rear of the structure was going to be removed, but during construction the building began to fail and notes on the plan state that the structure would be reconstructed following the dimensions of the original building.
-The changes are significant and diminish the site's original design character.
+Describe additions and/or alterations from the original design, including dates--known or estimated--when alterations were made): The two-story frame 2-part block remains as it was described in the NR nomination and as seen in early photographs.
+Even though the main Street mall encroaches into the block, the site retains its original design character.

 Setting (The physical environment--natural or manmade--of a historic site.
-Describe the setting and how it has changed over time.): The setting is typical of a mining era commercial core; buildings are located adjacent to one another and abut the sidewalk or street edge, though this structure is set back from the street edge slightly.
+Describe the setting and how it has changed over time.): The setting is typical of a mining era commercial core; buildings are located adjacent to one another and abut the sidewalk or street edge.

 Workmanship (The physical evidence of the crafts of a particular culture or people during a given period in history.
-Describe the distinctive elements.): All of the physical evidence from the period that defines the typical Park City mining era commercial building has been removed; this is a complete reconstruction.
+Describe the distinctive elements.): The physical evidence from the period that defines this as a typical Park City mining era commercial building are the simple methods of construction, the use of non-beveled (drop-novelty) wood siding, the recessed entrance and display windows, transom windows, the restrained ornamentation, and the plain finishes.

-Feeling (Describe the property's historic character.): The physical elements of the site, in combination, do not effectively convey a sense of the commercial activity in a western mining town of the late nineteenth and early twentieth centuries.
+Feeling (Describe the property's historic character.): The physical elements of the site, in combination, convey a sense of the commercial activity in a western mining town of the late nineteenth and early twentieth centuries.

-Association (Describe the link between the important historic era or person and the property.): The two-part block is one of the most common commercial building types constructed in Park City during the mining era; however, the extent of the alterations to the main building diminishes its association with the past.
+Association (Describe the link between the important historic era or person and the property.): The two-part block is one of the most common commercial building types constructed in Park City during the mining era.

 This site was listed as a contributing building on the National Register of Historic Places in 1979 as part of the Park City Main Street Historic District.
-It was built within the historic period (1868-1929) and is associated with the mining era, but has subsequently had major alterations and would no longer be considered eligible for the National Register as part of an updated or amended nomination.
-As a result, it does not meet the criteria set forth in LMC Chapter 15-11 for designation as a Landmark Site.
-It, however, retains important local historic significance and meets the criteria set forth in LMC Chapter 15-11 for designation as a Significant Site.
+It was built within the historic period (1868-1929), is associated with the mining era, and retains its historic integrity.
+As a result, it meets the criteria set forth in LMC Chapter 15-11 for designation as a Landmark Site.